php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 In one common scenario, the handler implements a _queue_ or a _stack_ of middleware instances internally.
-In such cases, calling `$handler->handle($request)` will pull the advance the internal pointer, pull the middleware associated with that pointer, and call it using `$middleware->process($request, $this)`.
+In such cases, calling `$handler->handle($request)` will advance the internal pointer, pull the middleware associated with that pointer, and call it using `$middleware->process($request, $this)`.
 If no more middleware exists, it will generally either raise an exception or return a canned response.